shahzadhuq/modernization-decomposing-monolith/index.md

 ### Tips

-1. Prior to component modernization, ensure to discuss and adapt a development strategy that works best for your organization.
+1. Prior to modernization, ensure to discuss and adapt a development strategy that works best for your organization.
 Common approaches:

     1. Trunk based development with feature flags.
     1. Short lived feature branch.

-    End goal is to avoid keeping your changes on an island for a long time and then deal with reconciliation pains; merging back to master.
+    End goal is to avoid keeping your changes on an island for a long time and then deal with reconciliation pains; merging back to development/master.

 1. If you’re still maintaining the ASP.NET app, it may be helpful to avoid static references to ConfigurationManager and replace them with access through interfaces.
 This will ease the transition to ASP.NET Core’s configuration system.